After seven enjoyable years of offering ICAgile-accredited learning programs, we’ve packed up our Post-Its and Sharpies

-Sue is proud to be a member of LeanIntuit, a team of people with complementary skills and experience dedicated to helping product development teams work better, delivering value earlier with sustainable, humane teamwork practices.
+We’re proud to be members of Leanintuit, a team dedicated to helping product development teams work better, delivering value earlier with sustainable, humane teamwork practices.
 You’ll find our partners teaching and supporting all aspects of change, from engineering practices to communication.

-We were part of the planning and organizing group for Canada’s first Spark the Change conference, April 23, 2015 in Toronto.
-It was a marvellous opportunity for people from all the business disciplines to meet and talk about helping organizations become places where we love to work.
+We were part of the planning and organizing group for Canada’s first Spark the Change conference, in Toronto in 2015.
+It’s been an annual opportunity for people from all the business disciplines to meet and talk about helping organizations become places where we love to work.
 We sparked something.
 Just as we had decided five years was enough and there would be no Spark 2020, COVID-19 came along and reinforced our decision.